bandohq/docs/fulfiller-api/guides/get-available-products.md

 # Products API Guide

-Learn how to use our Grouped Products API to get products organized by type and brand, including product details and validation requirements.
+Learn how to use our Catalog API to get products organized by type and brand, including product details and validation requirements.

 ## Getting Products